Back to all

 How to set up clients in Mosquitto Management Center (MMC)

-Now that my Pro Mosquitto Cloud trial is active, I can open the MMC panel by typing the link in the email into a browser and successfully login (Figure 7).
+Once your Pro Mosquitto Cloud trial is active, you can open the MMC panel by typing the link in the email into a browser and successfully login (Figure 7).

 Pro Mosquitto Management Center (MMC) dashboard